benjaminwesson-okta/api/docs/endpoints/apps.md

 The current workaround is to manually configure the desired application via the Administration UI in a preview (sandbox) organization and view the application via [Get Application](#get-application)

-*Note: As previously stated, this endpoint currently doesn't support creating or managing apps with user management features*
+> As previously stated, this endpoint currently doesn't support creating or managing apps with user management features

-### Features
+#### Features

 Applications may support optional features.
 Most apps only support sign-on and do not allow additional features.  *Note:  At this time additional features may not be configured via the API*